sarkeranik/LibraryManagementSystem/README.md

 # To setup the project in your local download the repo, clear the build files, rebuild and run.
--- Athenticate with "/api/Books/authenticate" endpoint with Username = "test", Password = "test"
+-- Athenticate with "/api/Books/authenticate" endpoint with Username = "test", Password = "test". </br>
--- Copy the response token and paste it on Swagger Authorise field.
+-- Copy the response token and paste it on Swagger Authorise field.</br>
--- Use the endpoint.
+-- Use the endpoint.</br>